sjdelfab/angularjs-play/README.md

 * Localization
 * Demonstration of common ui components such as dialogs, table paging, filtering, etc

-Currently using AngularJS 1.2.
-Will move to 1.3 once angular-ui-bootstrap supports it.

 ## Installation and Setup

 ### Installation